tjvans/test/README.md

 # README.md

-This is a test repository for practising basic Git commands.
+A test repository for trials and tribulations.

-This is a change made on my local repository.